My Cousin Rachel-2017

 The story begins well enough as, through narration, we learn that a young man named Philip, having been orphaned as a child and raised by his older cousin, Ambrose, returns home from school to his childhood home in lavish Cornwall.

 The aforementioned locales give My Cousin Rachel a sophisticated, graceful look.
-On the negative side of this filming evaluation, the lighting is much too bright, appearing more like an episode of the PBS series Downton Abbey, rather than the mysterious, cryptic film that My Cousin Rachel is promoted as.
+On the negative side of this filming evaluation, the lighting is much too bright, appearing more like an episode of the PBS series Downton Abbey rather than the mysterious, cryptic film that My Cousin Rachel is promoted as.

 Without Weisz in the role, I shudder to think how bleak the result might have been.

-Chemistry, or lack thereof, is also an issue with My Cousin Rachel, as no connection between Weisz and Claflin exists throughout, nor is there any between either character and Philip’s intended love interest, Louise Kendall, played by Holliday Grainger.
-The actress herself is fine in a role that is given little meat or substance.
+Chemistry, or lack thereof, is also an issue with My Cousin Rachel.
+No connection between Weisz and Claflin exists throughout, nor is there any between either character and Philip’s intended love interest, Louise Kendall, played by Holliday Grainger.

 Released in 2017, the film will likely be forgotten by 2018.